 Day 10 – Lodge to BA

-- Pack your bags this morning a member of the lodge will load luggage into cars.
+- Pack bags in the morning and a member of the lodge will load luggage into cars

 - Full board accommodation

 - 1 guide between 2 anglers